xiongrxchn/IntelBri.github.io/index.md

 - apply de-noise algorithms to detect and remove anomoly signals from the sensors;

-- establish and predict the time series of physical signals;

 - identify the alarming signals from sensors and issue an alarm with the buzzer.

 ## 2 For Progress Reports